FrancescaAnd/MammoCAD/README.md

 </p>

 ### Segmentation
-Here are the normalized confusion matrix, F1 curve, Precision curve, and Recall curve obtained by running respectively YOLOv8n-seg.pt (Nano)and YOLOv8m-seg.pt (Medium) on the augmented dataset with CLAHE applied
+Here are the normalized confusion matrix, F1 curve, Precision curve, and Recall curve obtained by running respectively YOLOv8n-seg.pt (Nano)and YOLOv8m-seg.pt (Medium) fine-tuned on the augmented dataset with CLAHE

 #### *YOLOv8n-seg*
 <p>